 There are a few points to note about the submission of assignments:

-• Assignment Submission: Assignments should not be emailed to the teaching staff but should be lodged via the MyUni Course site.
+§ Assignment Submission: Assignments should not be emailed, except by special arrangement, but should be lodged via the MyUni Course site.
 Assignments may be processed via TURNITIN which is an online plagiarism prevention tool.

-• Cover Sheet: Please submit, separate to your assignment, the completed University of Adelaide Assessment Cover Sheet providing details of yourself and your team members (if applicable), your assignment, the course, date submitted, etc. as well as the declaration signed by you that this is your (your team’s) work.
+§ Cover Sheet: Please submit, separate to your assignment, the appropriate University of Adelaide Assessment Cover Sheet.
 Note that the declaration on any electronically submitted assignment will be deemed to have the same authority as a signed declaration.

-• Extensions of Time: Any request for an extension of time for the submission of an assignment should be made well before the due date of the assignment to one of the Teaching Staff.
-Extensions will normally be granted for a maximum of two weeks from the original assignment submission date.
-Extensions will only be granted in exceptional circumstances and proof, such as a doctor’s certificate, may be required.
+§ Extensions of Time: Any request for an extension of time for the submission of an assignment should be made well before the due date of the assignment.

-• Failure to submit: Failure to submit an assignment on time or by the agreed extension deadline may result in penalties and may incur a fail grade.
-A late penalty of 5% of the total available marks for that assessment item will be incurred each day an assignment is submitted late.
+§ Failure to submit: Failure to submit an assignment on time or by the agreed extension deadline may result in penalties.

 Grades for your performance in this course will be awarded in accordance with the following scheme: